 Because of the COVID-19 global pandemic, we haven’t enjoyed many chances to engage as a group.
 Although virtual events aren’t a perfect replacement for in-person engagement, they are still a useful way to share and communicate ideas.
 So, we are pleased to offer the IPRRG Webinar Series!

-We intend to have webinars monthly for at least the first several months of 2021 (and hopefully beyond that!).
+We intend to have webinars as often as possible throughout 2021 (and hopefully well into 2022!).
 The presentations will cover an array of topics related to pest risk modelling and analysis.
 The time slots for each webinar will vary to best accommodate the speakers.
 As we solidify the slate of upcoming presenters, we will post additional details to this page.

 We are excited to provide this opportunity to the pest risk community!
 Please feel free to share the news (and the URL for this page) widely.
 Our goal is have a large audience for each of our presenters.